kstenerud/dogma/kbnf.md

 ### Exclusion

 Exclusion removes an expression from the set of matchable expression alternatives.
-Conventionally, the `!` is placed right against the following expression.

 ```kbnf
 exclude = expression & TOKEN_SEP & '!' & TOKEN_SEP & expression;